A Beginner’s Guide to Screenwriting Tools

 Why most writers don’t need more software

-If you’re new to screenwriting, one of the first questions you’ll run into is deceptively simple:
+When you take your first steps in screenwriting, one of the first questions you’ll run into is deceptively simple:

 What tools am I supposed to use?